 Gemini COVID-19 study information

 We hope you and your family are all well.
-We would like to start by thanking you for your continued participation in the Gemini study and for taking part in the Home Environment telephone interview earlier this year.
+We would like to start by thanking you for your continued participation in Gemini, and for taking part in the first half of the COVID-19 Home Environment study last year.

 The outbreak of COVID-19 has meant big and sudden changes to how we all live our lives.
 We are interested in learning about how families have responded to these changes, and to explore the impact of COVID-19 restrictions and ‘lockdown’ on family life, daily activities, and the home environment.
 We hope that this will improve our understanding of how the pandemic has affected the Gemini twins and their families.